Becoming a Certifying Body

 A Certifying Body is a company that has been accredited by an Accreditation Body, such as CREST, to assess and certify organisations under the Cyber Essentials scheme.
 A company can only become a Certifying Body under CREST if it becomes a member and meets our stringent requirements which include access to one or more individuals that hold the required Cyber Essentials assessors' qualifications.
 To join CREST, companies need to have:

-- Proven access to technically competent and qualified staff
+- Proven access to technically competent and appropriately qualified staff;

-- Committed to adhering to the requirements of Certification Bodies for Cyber Essentials.
+- Committed to adhering to the requirements of Certification Bodies for the Cyber Essentials Standard.

-CREST member companies that offer Cyber Essentials services have gone through a supplementary company assessment that meets the contractual obligations of this scheme.
-Additionally, CREST requires that the scanning solutions in use for vulnerability scanning to meet certain minimum requirements and this is validated by each company performing a Cyber Essentials style test against a CREST Assault Course that is internet visible followed by the production of a Cyber Essentials report using normal procedures, reporting formats and so forth.
+CREST member companies that offer Cyber Essentials services have gone through a supplementary company assessment that ensure they meet the contractual obligations of this Scheme.
+Additionally, CREST requires that the scanning solutions in use for vulnerability scanning to meet certain minimum requirements and this is validated by each company performing a Cyber Essentials style test against a CREST Assault Course that is internet visible, followed by the production of a Cyber Essentials report using normal procedures, reporting formats and so forth.

 Organisations that are considering becoming a Certifying Body under CREST should contact us to start the process which begins with the signing of a mutual NDA to allow the membership application form to be released.
 The application form outlines the Cyber Essentials testing criteria that must be met.
 Upon successful accreditation to CREST as a Certifying Body, an organisation will be given access to information covering: